Closed-lid mode safety guide for MacBook workloads

 Frequently asked

-It can be, with the right setup.
+It can be, with the right setup — and the real risk is never the closed lid by itself, it's an unmanaged override with nothing watching battery or heat.
 Use a hard flat surface with clear airflow, stay plugged in for longer jobs, set a low-battery floor, and keep a session timer active.
 LidRun watches battery and thermal state and auto-stops when limits are reached, but placement and ventilation are your responsibility.
 Never run a MacBook with the lid closed in a bag or on soft furniture.

 A hard flat surface with airflow underneath or around it — a desk, a table, or a laptop stand.
 The vents on the bottom and sides need somewhere to exhale into.
 Avoid beds, couches, carpet, or anything that insulates the chassis.
 Soft surfaces hold heat against the Mac instead of letting it dissipate.

 No. A bag is an insulated enclosure with no airflow, and a running workload will build heat inside it with nowhere to go.
-If you need to move, stop the job first and let the Mac sleep, then resume when it is back on a surface.
-LidRun's thermal governor helps reduce risk on a desk; it cannot make running inside a bag safe.
+If you need to move, stop the job first and let the Mac sleep, then resume once it's back on a surface.
+LidRun's thermal guardrails help reduce risk on a desk; they can't make running inside a bag safe.